How To Test The Camshaft Position Sensor (1996-1997 5.2L, 5.9L V8 Dodge Ram Pickup)

 Generally, when the camshaft position sensor fails, it'll usually stay stuck producing a single voltage value as the engine turns.

-If the CMP signal does not switch ON and OFF, as the engine is turning, then the next step is to make sure that it's getting Ground (in TEST 2).
+If the CMP signal does not switch ON and OFF, as the engine is turning, then the next step is to make sure that it's getting power (in TEST 2).

 The wire that we need to test for the signal, is the tan with yellow stripe (TAN/YEL) wire.